Is the job offer right for you? Or will it merely distract you from searching for the perfect fit?

 Considering the stresses of the job search, it’s not surprising that job seekers are often tempted to jump at the first offer they receive.

 But before you decide to commit yourself to a job that will occupy most of your waking hours, invest a little quiet thought in the opportunity and its potential to affect your life.

-Consider these nine questions before you accept any work, whether it's temporary, full or part time.
+Consider these nine questions before you end your job search and accept any work, whether it’s temporary, full or part time.

 1.Will this job enhance or expand your focus on your career?

 Is this just to pay the bills?
 Not a problem.
 We all have to make money.
 But level with yourself up front.
 Ideally you can find something redeeming and useful in the work, even if it’s only to buy you some freedom to keep your “dream-job” search on track.

 2. If it’s not a dream job, will it interfere with your continuing efforts to find one?

 Until you’ve landed a job you love, I would suggest that you make finding it your second job.
 That might mean taking an hour every evening and a few more over weekends to pursue education, contacts, and experience in your field of interest.
 If you accept the job that’s on the table, will you have the discipline to carve out the time to keep that “second job” going?
 Don’t lock a door with no way out.